 Most greens seeds can be seeded densely for cut and come again harvest, thinned or seeded with more spacing to form larger plants, or seeded in flats to transplant out at 6 inch spacing.

-Direct seed peas and fava beans as early as soil is workable, late April for us in Nova Scotia.
+Direct seed peas and fava beans as early as soil is workable, late April to early May for us in Nova Scotia.
 Plant peas 2 inches apart and fava beans 6 inches apart.
 Tall peas require trellising.

-Start seeds indoors with bottom heat in March, transplanting out in June 6 inches to 12 inches apart.
+Start seeds indoors with bottom heat in March, transplanting out in June- 6 to 12 inches apart.

 Start seeds in flats, transplant 12 inches or more apart in rich soil.